polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/customchain.md

 - The `--chain` flag has changed to use our custom chain spec.
 - I've added the optional `--name` flag.
 You may use it to give your node a human-readable name in the telemetry UI.
-- The optional `--rpc-methods=Unsafe` flag has been added.
+- The optional `--rpc-methods Unsafe` flag has been added.
 As the name indicates, this flag is not safe to use in a production setting, but it allows this tutorial to stay focused on the topic at hand.